-Upper School Summer Coding Camp Summer 2022
+Upper School Summer Coding Camp Summer 2023

-ELIGIBLE STUDENTS: Grades 9th-12th Dates: Week long camp, Monday, August 8, 2022; running through Friday, August 12, 2022.

-Times: 10:30 AM EST Instructor: Peter Belfry
+ELIGIBLE STUDENTS: Grades 9th-12th

+Dates: Week long camp, Monday, August 7, 2023; running through Friday, August 11, 2023.
+Times: 10:00 AM-12:00 PM EST Instructor: Peter Belfry E-mail: pbelfry.scholeacademy@gmail.com
-E-mail: pbelfry.scholeacademy@gmail.com

 OFFICE HOURS: By appointment

 UPPER SCHOOL SUMMER CODING CAMP DESCRIPTION:

 In this summer program, students will learn to make their own, creative programs with Alice, free programming software that helps them learn the logic and art of computer programming.
 It will help them develop their creativity and logic in a fun and enjoyable way.
+Last year, a similar camp was done using Alice 2.
+Alice 3 will be used this year and is more Objected-Oriented Programming in nature.
 Alice is innovative programming software that makes it easy to create 3D animations, build interactive stories, or program games.
 Alice includes a large library of familiar characters and objects that can be used in one's program.
 Alice is a great tool for learning logical and computational thinking skills and the fundamental principles of programming.
 There are characters and scenes with themes available that will interest students such as a space theme, a tea party theme, a sport theme, an animal theme and many more to explore.
 Together we will learn various programming logic and techniques, and then students will be provided with the opportunity to try them on their own, provided with feedback and guidance so they can achieve their goals and objectives.
 By the end of the week, students will put all they have learned together and create their own interactive story or game to share with their family and friends.
 This camp will both help to develop students' logic, math and creativity skills as well as help students who may be interested in continuing to study programming in the future.
-One such opportunity would be the 2022-2023 course offerings for The Logic of Computer Programming as well as The Art of Computer Programming.
-As an upper school program, students will be provided with the opportunity to do programs using more advanced programming concepts.
+One such opportunity would be the 2023-2024 course offerings for The Logic of Computer Programming as well as The Art of Computer Programming.
+As an upper school program, students will be provided with the opportunity to do programs using more advanced programming concepts than the middle school level, but are still not required to have any previous programming experience.
 We will go through programming concepts, along with examples, and see them utilized in a program.
 Each student will then have an opportunity to use it in their program.
 Students will be able to, at the upper school level, more quickly integrate concepts and build a program of their own.
-Upper School Coding Camp Map: